 The Parable of the Ten Virgins is also known as the Parable of the Bridesmaids.
 It is based on Jewish marriage customs at the time the parable was written.

-The Parable of the 10 Virgins is filled with Christian symbolism and is a cautionary story about being prepared for Christ’s coming.
+This parable is filled with Christian symbolism and is a cautionary story about being prepared for Christ’s coming.
 The parable is found in Matthew 25:1-13.

 Parable of the Ten Virgins Summary

 Ten bridesmaids (virgins) were to await the return of the bridegroom for his wedding.
-The bridegroom’s arrival was later than expected.
+The bridegroomās arrival was later than expected.
 The five wise bridesmaids who had brought extra oil to keep their lamps burning into the night greeted the groom when he arrived.

-The other five bridesmaids hadn’t brought extra oil, so when the groom arrived, the foolish young ladies were gone to get more oil.
-The doors to the wedding banquet were closed before the five unprepared bridesmaids returned and they were not allowed entry.
+The other five bridesmaids hadnāt brought extra oil, so when the groom arrived, the unprepared ladies were gone to get more oil.
+The doors to the wedding banquet were closed before they returned and they were not allowed entry.

 Meaning of the Parable of the Ten Virgins

-The meaning of the Parable of the Ten Virgins is our reminder to be prepared for the unexpected second coming of Christ, when we will face eternal judgment.
-The wise are prepared and ready for Christ’s return.
+The Parable of the Ten Virgins is our reminder to be prepared for the unexpected second coming of Christ, when we will face eternal judgment.
+The wise are ready for Christ’s return, while the foolish are unprepared and will find themselves shut out of Godās Kingdom.

-Parable of the 10 Virgins Explained
+Parable of the Ten Virgins Explained

 The ten virgins in the parable represent Christians.
 They are waiting for the return of Christ, the groom.

 The five prepared bridesmaids brought extra oil, which is the grace from their solid relationship with the Lord.
-When the groom’s arrival was later than expected, the prepared ladies were drained and sleepy.
+When the groomās arrival was later than expected, the prepared ladies were drained and sleepy.

 It was at this low point that their grace (the extra oil) carried them through and they were rewarded splendidly at the wedding feast, or the Kingdom of Heaven.

-Meanwhile, the unprepared five found themselves scrambling for more oil and ran out of time before they could be fully prepared for the groom’s arrival, meaning Christ’s return.
+Meanwhile, the unprepared five found themselves scrambling for more oil and ran out of time before they could be fully prepared for the groomās arrival, meaning Christās return.
 The doors to the wedding banquet were closed without them, shutting them out of heaven.

-The lesson of the parable is summarized in Matthew 25:13 NIV: “Therefore keep watch, because you do not know the day or the hour.”
+The lesson of the parable is summarized in Matthew 25:13 NIV: āTherefore keep watch, because you do not know the day or the hour.ā

-Moral Lessons from The Parable of the Ten Virgins
+4 Lessons from The Parable of the Ten Virgins

 1. Be Like the Wise Virgin: